codess-aus/AS-App-Dev-with-Copilot/docs/intro.md

 ## 🧠 TL;DR

-Copilot’s stacked with features to level up your coding game.
-From smart suggestions to full-on AI agents, it’s built to boost your dev flow.
+Copilot's stacked with features to level up your coding game.
+From smart suggestions to full-on AI agents, it's built to boost your dev flow.
 What you get depends on your plan, but even the basics are 🔥.

 # ⚙️🧠 GitHub Copilot Setup: Get Your AI Coding Buddy Online